bgin/Radar-ElectroOptical-Simulation/README.md

 1) Radar system modeling and simulation.
 2) Radio altimeter modeling and simulation.
 3) Propagation of laser and IR radiation through the turbulent atmospheric channels.
-4) Optical signals processing (bacground noise extraction).
+4) Optical signals processing (background noise extraction).

 The main structure of the projects is a collection of free standing 'modules' programmatically describing various modelled components.